 San Jose, California

-I am teaching classes at various venues in the South Bay including San Jose and the surrounding area (Campbell, Saratoga, Santa Cruz etc.).
-Email me directly to learn about upcoming classes or if you have a studio that would love to host a Qoya class.
+I teach classes at various venues in the South Bay including San Jose and the surrounding area (Campbell, Saratoga, Santa Cruz etc.) Email me directly to learn about upcoming classes or if you have a studio that would love to host a Qoya class.

-By day, I am an Educational Therapist and Mentor assisting children to see the amazing gifts they have to offer the world.
-My mission is to empower the children and teens that I work with to be who they are.
+By day, I am an Educational Therapist and Mentor assisting children to support and nurture the amazing gifts they have to offer the world as well.
+My mission is to empower the children and teens that I work with to be who they are and express their wisdom.

 By night (well, some nights and some days too!), I am a Qoya teacher and love sharing this practice with women to remember that we are wise, wild and free.

 What does it mean for you to teach Qoya?
-It means being an advocate and activist for the divine feminine and holding transformative spaces for women to remember who they are.
+It means being an advocate holding transformative spaces for women to remember who they are.

 What is your favorite song to dance to right now?
-Currently obsessed with "Please Prepare me" by Beautiful Chorus
+“Put a Little Love in Your Heart” by Jackie DeShannon

 What book has inspired you on the path to embodying the feminine?
 Reveal by Meggan Watterson